 Harvest the seeds in early or mid autumn (fall) when they are still green – careful drying is needed.

-Fennel is not a very good candidate for domestic drying, but you could freeze some in ice cube trays if you want.
+Fennel is not a very good candidate for domestic drying, unless you have a dehydrator, but you could freeze some in ice cube trays if you want.

 Rescue Remedy for Fennel

 Fennel can grow very large – if it’s growing out of hand, then divide the plants in mid spring.

 Discard old woody plants and replant the newer shoots.

 Keep the area weed free and provide some shelter whilst they re-establish.

 They should be fine and you’ll be rewarded with strong healthy fennel.

 As fennel grows to an enormous height (around five feet) it's not a plant to grow indoors.
 It is a perennial plant and if you need to have some for culinary, cosmetic or medicinal use over the winter, then try freezing the leaves or making a tincture out of them.
 You could dry fennel in a dehydrator if you like or try oven drying.